Panache-Moustache/listener/README.md

 - https://github.com/KnpLabs/php-github-api
   - I used this PHP Github API client to send my API calls.
 - https://gist.github.com/milo/daed6e958ea534e4eba3
-  - I used parts of this to add in Webhook security to my code.
+  - I read this to begin adding security to the code, however for time reasons did not implement.

 ### Infrastructure Requirements
 - Ubuntu VM with 1 cpu, 1gb ram and 16gb disk